jssql1234/docs-sqlacc/docs/usage/supplier/report.md

 tags: ["SQL Account", "Reports"]
 ---

-## Print Supplier Document Listing
+## Print Supplier Document (InterBank GIRO) Listing

-- Print Supplier Document Listing can be used to see all the supplier transactions that you have entered into this system
+- Print Supplier Document (InterBank GIRO) Listing can be used to see all the supplier transactions that you have entered into this system
-- You can see Supplier Invoices, Supplier Payment, Supplier Credit Note, Supplier Debit Note, Supplier Refund, and Supplier Contra listings.
+- You can see Supplier Invoice, Supplier Payment, Supplier Credit Note, Supplier Debit Note, Supplier Refund, and Supplier Contra listings.
 - You can use Document Listing to batch print and batch email your Supplier's documents.
 - At the bottom of the screen, you can see the payment details for each document